JinShuai001/PlantPegDesigner/README.md

 ## PlantPegDesigner: experimentally-based software for designing efficient plant pegRNAs
  - - - - - - -
 URL:http://www.plantgenomeediting.net
+Please cite as below:

 PlantPegDesigner is a user-friendly web application based on published design principles and the Tm-directed PBS length and dual-pegRNA data.

 Acknowlegement: The free and open source user interface, layui-v2.5.6 (https://www.layui.com/) was used in PlantPegDesigner.
+Thanks for the technical help of Chunbo Li from Chenbai Co.Ltd.

 PlantPegDesigner provides precise guidance on the details of each prime editing experiment, including the recommended optimal on-target spacer, PBS sequence, RT template sequence and primers for vector construction.